 Once you have received your voucher, you can then proceed with the installation.
 You will need to pay upfront for the new boiler and installation before you can then claim back the £400 by sending the voucher and invoice to the Energy Saving Trust.
 Payment will be issued within 25 working days of receipt of the voucher and invoice.

-If you are interested in taking advantage of the scheme you’d better act fast.
+If you are interested in taking advantage of the scheme you”d better act fast.
 With 3.5m G-rated boilers but only funding for 125,000, some will be disappointed.
 But before you consider signing up, consider this.
 If your boiler is trouble free and operating effectively, is it worth replacing it?
 Sure, a new boiler will be more efficient but it probably wont last as long as your existing, cast iron appliance.
 However, should you decide to apply it is worth buying your boiler boiler directly, from a supplier like BHL rather than through your installer.
-BHL have a wide range of A-Rated Boilers at low online trade prices from leading manufacturers including Baxi, Worcester Bosch, Vaillant and Glow-Worm.
+BHL have a wide range of from leading manufacturers including Baxi, Worcester Bosch, Vaillant and Glow-Worm.